B2B Web Design: Stellar Website Design Examples

 Nope, sorry.
 Not good enough.

-According to industry data, close to half of people surveyed expect a website to load within 2 seconds and will abandon a site after a whopping 3 seconds if a page takes too long to load.
+According to industry data, nearly half of people surveyed expect a website to load within 2 seconds and will abandon a site after a whopping 3 seconds if a page takes too long to load.

-Shiny and sophisticated graphics and design elements may look great, but they are pretty much irrelevant if they slow down your site’s loading time to the point that visitors leave before they even see it.
+Shiny and sophisticated graphics and design elements may look great, but they are irrelevant if they slow down your site’s loading time to the point that visitors leave before they even see it.

 Strategically Organized User Content

-All content is not created equal when it comes to your sales funnel and the B2B buyer’s journey.
+All content is not created equal regarding your sales funnel and the B2B buyer’s journey.

 Unfortunately, I know.